Operation Rolling Thunder: SAMs and Wild Weasels

 The nature of the targets and the risks involved in striking (and re-striking) them began to take a toll.
 Chief of Naval Operations David McDonald reported to his co-chiefs after a trip to South Vietnam in September 1966, that Rolling Thunder aircrews were angered with the targeting process and that they faulted the campaign due to "guidelines requiring repetitive air programs that seemed more than anything else to benefit enemy gunners."
 During 1967, the second full year of Rolling Thunder operations, 362 U.S. aircraft had been lost over North Vietnam (208 Air Force, 142 Navy, and 12 Marine Corps).

 During the war, the Soviet Union delivered 95 SA-2 systems and 7,658 missiles to the Vietnamese.
-6,806 missiles were launched or removed by outdating.
+6,806 missiles were launched, destroyed, or found to be faulty.
 According to the Vietnamese, the SA-2 shot down 31% of all downed US aircraft.
 By comparison, air-defense guns brought down 60% and 9% were shot down by MiG fighters.
 The higher rate of anti-aircraft artillery is partially caused by the fact gun units received data from the S-75 radar stations that significantly improved their effectiveness.